 Policy Addressing General Procedures for Reporting a Crime or Emergency

-Students, faculty, staff and visitors at Catherine Hinds Institute are encouraged to immediately report to the Director of Clinical Practical Training any incidents of criminal activity, medical emergencies, sexual harassment, hate crimes, or other public health and safety concerns.
+Students, faculty, staff, and visitors at Catherine Hinds Institute are encouraged to immediately report to the Director of Operations any incidents of criminal activity, medical emergencies, sexual harassment, hate crimes, or other public health and safety concerns.

-If fire, hazardous material or other type of potentially life-threatening environment exists, immediately evacuate the area alert people in the surrounding area
+If fire, hazardous material, or other types of potentially life-threatening environment exists, immediately evacuate the area and alert people in the surrounding area

 • Dial 911 to request emergency first response/ ambulance service.